sveltejs/svelte/packages/svelte/messages/compile-warnings/script.md

+## custom_element_props_identifier

+> Using an identifier or a rest element as the declarator for `$props` when compiling to custom elements without declaring `props` in the component options means that Svelte can't know which props to expose as properties on the DOM element.
+Consider explicitly destructure all the props or add the `customElement.props` option.

 ## export_let_unused

 > Component has unused export property '%name%'.
 If it is for external reference only, please consider using `export const %name%`